mlf-core/machine_learning_determinism_evaluation/README.md

-# nextflow_pytorch_gpu
+# Nextflow Machine Learning

 ## Proof of concept for running deep learning on GPUs using nextflow

-Training a simple 2d convolutional neural network (2d conv, 2d conv, dropout (0.25), dropout (0.5), fc, fc) on MNIST on the GPU.
+Training a simple 2d convolutional neural network (2d conv, 2d conv, dropout (0.25), dropout (0.5), fc, fc) implemented in Pytorch on MNIST on the CPU or GPU.

 ## Requirements